awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

 ## Target tracking considerations<a name="target-tracking"></a>

-When creating or updating a capacity provider with managed scaling turned on, you can set the `targetCapacity` value\.
-This way, future tasks can launch more quickly by not waiting for the Auto Scaling group to launch more instances\.
-Amazon ECS uses the target capacity value to manage the CloudWatch metric the service creates to facilitate cluster auto scaling\.
+When creating or updating a capacity provider with managed scaling turned on, you can set the `targetCapacity` percentage\.
+This way, you can keep spare capacity so that future tasks can launch more quickly\.
+Spare capacity improves this by not waiting for the Auto Scaling group to launch more instances\.
+Amazon ECS uses the target capacity value to manage the CloudWatch metric that the service creates to facilitate cluster auto scaling\.
 Amazon ECS manages the CloudWatch metric\.
 This way, the Auto Scaling group is treated as a steady state so that no scaling action is required\.
 The values can be from 0\-100%\.
 For example, to configure Amazon ECS to keep 10% free capacity on top of that used by Amazon ECS tasks, set the target capacity value to 90%\.

 Consider the following when setting the `targetCapacity` value on a capacity provider\.
 + A `targetCapacity` value of less than 100% represents the amount of free capacity \(Amazon EC2 instances\) that need to be present in the cluster\.
 Free capacity means that there are no running tasks\.